 While 3x3 is frequently enjoyed in a pick-up setting or informally as part of team practices, players can also compete in FIBA 3x3 endorsed events and play by official 3x3 rules.
 FIBA 3x3 tournaments are held year-round by event operators all over the United States.
-Search for upcoming 3x3 tournaments on the FIBA 3x3 Planet Events website.
+Search for upcoming 3x3 tournaments at play.fiba3x3.com.

-Certain tournaments that meet USA Basketball requirements also serve as qualifier events for the USA Basketball 3x3 National Tournament.
-By participating in these tournaments, your team could win a bid to play in the USA 3x3 National Tournament held annually in Colorado Springs, Colorado, where the USA Basketball 3x3 World Championship teams are selected.
-Find a full list of confirmed qualifier events on the USA 3x3 National Tournament qualifier events page.
+Certain tournaments that meet USA Basketball requirements also serve as qualifier events for the USA Basketball 3x3 Open and U18 National Championships.
+By participating in these tournaments, your team could win a bid to play in the USA Basketball 3x3 Open and U18 National Championships held annually, where the USA Basketball 3x3 World Cup teams are selected.

-To participate in an official FIBA 3x3 tournament or USA 3x3 National Tournament qualifier, players must create and confirm a 3x3 player profile.
+To participate in an official FIBA 3x3 tournament or USA Basketball 3x3 National Championships qualifier, players must create and confirm a 3x3 player profile.
 Full details on how to create and confirm a 3x3 player profile can be found HERE.

 GET INVOLVED AS AN OPERATOR